 When it comes to dining out, vegetarians are often left with limited options.
 Not in Chicago.
-The city has always been known for its diverse dining scene, and in recent years more and more places have embraced a more plant-powered philosophy.
-There are vegan diners touting comfort food classics, elevated vegetable-forward tasting menus, and piles of international food without a piece of meat in sight.
+The city has always been known for its diverse dining scene, including an array of places that embrace a more plant-powered philosophy.
+You’ll find vegan diners touting comfort food classics, elevated vegetable-forward tasting menus, and piles of international food without a piece of meat in sight.
 Here are just a few of our favorite vegan and vegetarian restaurants in Chicago.

 The Chicago Diner